 If you want a heated pool during your stay in Las Vegas, your best bet is to find a hotel on the Strip.
 These are the higher-end hotels, so prepare your checkbook for that!
 But if you’re going to bask beside a pool, the Strip hotels are where you wanna go.

-- Caesar’s Palace is one of the best-known Vegas hotels, so it’s not surprising their pool is one of the best as well.
+- Caesars Palace is one of the best-known Vegas hotels, so it’s not surprising that the Garden of The Gods pool is one of the best as well.
 The Venus pool, which during the peak summer months is a “top-tional” pool, becomes family-friendly during the winter and hangs around 80 degrees all year long.

 - The Bellagio hotel has five pools, two of which stay heated through the winter.
 If you’re looking to enjoy as much pool time as possible during the winter, this is a great place to go.

 - The Cosmopolitan keeps one of their pools heated during the winter months.
 It varies as to which one, so check with the hotel prior to your stay.
-Amazingly, they also turn one of their pools into an ice skating rink every winter, so you can take a dip and then go for a skate.
+Amazingly, they also turn one of their pools into an ice skating rink every winter, so you can take a dip in one pool and then go for a skate on top of another.